 MRS. WARD and Mrs. Birdseye were friends-were, and are still, despite a little circumstance which threat-ened a rupture between them.
-It happened on this The two ladies boarded in the same house, and wise. occupied apartments on the same floor-Mrs. Ward front, Mrs. Birdseye back.
+It happened on this The two ladies boarded in the same house, and occupied apartments on the same floor-Mrs. Ward front, Mrs. Birdseye back.
 One morning Mrs. Ward had occasion to step into one of her closets which had originally been designed as a passage between the two rooms.
-Of course, the disused door was tightly closed, and garments were hanging over it; yet sounds were not yet quite excluded, and, as her neighbors on the other side chanced to be speaking in unusually incau-tious tones, it was impossible for her to avoid hearing something of what was said.
-She had her hand upon a drawer to open it when her attention was arrested, and involuntarily, almost unconsciously, she paused to listen.
+Of course, the disused door was tightly closed, and garments were hanging over it; yet sounds were not yet quite excluded, and, as her neighbors on the other side chanced to be speaking in unusually incautious tones, it was impossible for her to avoid hearing something of what was said.
+She had her hand upon a drawer to open it when her attention was arrested, and involuntarily, almost unconsciously, she paused to opposites."

 "I can't imagine what you two can have in com-mon," Mr. Birdseye was saying.
 "Such a plain, quiet, almost stupid little woman.
-You must have gotten up your friendship on the old principle--- 'the love of opposites."
-"Oh, no, not stupid, Robert ; you would not say that if you knew her as well as I do.
-But she is frightfully shy by nature ; and then, brought up so in the country, what can you expect ?"
+You must have gotten up your friendship on the old principle-the love of they be talking?
+"I do wish she had a little more taste in dress," came next, "or that she would wear her hair differently.
+However-

+"Oh, no, not stupid, Robert; you would not say that if you knew her as well as I do.
+But she is frightfully shy by nature; and then, brought up so in the country, what can you expect?"

 Mrs. Ward fairly held her breath.
-Of whom could they be talking ?
-"I do wish she had a little more taste in dress,"
+Of whom could